thiagomg/texted/README.md

 ### Tip

-If you run the post-create binary, it will create a post skeleton with header, title and sample body to you.
+If you run the texted2-post binary, it will create a post skeleton with header, title and sample body to you.